brianspiering/quotes_from_me/README.md

 ------

 "AI won't replace all _______________ (factory workers, doctors, …) but ____________ who don't use AI will be replace by those that do."

+"Question: What is more expensive to a business than people?"
+"Answer: Downtime"

+"Question: What is cheaper than more hardware?"
+"Answer: Math!"

 "Algorithms are king; Implementations are queen."